misomip/misomip.github.io/_posts/2024-01-16-article_in_discussion.md

 We would like to encourage any potential participant to post comments, questions or suggestions about the protocol on the EGUsphere.
 We will reply to the feedback, and can consider any suggestions in a revised version of the manuscript.
 The expected closing date of the online discussion phase is 12 March.

-Also, please let any new or interested colleagues know about MISOMIP2, and direct them to this mailing list.
+Also, please let any new or interested colleagues know about MISOMIP2, and direct them to the mailing list.
+To register to the MISOMIP2 mailing list, send an email with "subscribe misomip2" as subject to [the registration address](mailto:sympa@services.cnrs.fr).
+To unsubscribe, send an email with "unsubscribe misomip2" as subject to [the registration address](mailto:sympa@services.cnrs.fr).
+To send an email to all registered users of the mailing list, write to [the mailing list address](mailto:misomip2@services.cnrs.fr).